 This plant is an excellent choice for clip-and-grow styling.
 Some growers trim frequently and do very little wiring.

 Because of the small leaf size, leaf pruning is not required.
 If leaves are removed or fall off for any reason, a healthy tree will quickly regenerate them.
 Frequent pruning will keep your foliage compact.

+This plant can be suited to many different styles.
 Many Ehretia bonsai grown from cuttings end up as formal or informal upright bonsai.